benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

 The beacon chain's fork choice is documented separately from the main state transition specification.
 Like the main specification, the fork choice spec is incremental, with later versions specifying only the changes since the previous version.
 When annotating the main spec I combined the incremental versions into a single up-to-date document.
-In the following, however, I will deal separately with the original [Phase 0 fork choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/fork-choice.md) and the incremental [Bellatrix fork choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/fork-choice.md) update as the latter mainly introduced one-off functionality specific to the Merge transition.
-There were no changes to fork choice in the Altair upgrade.
+In the following, however, I will deal separately with the original [Phase 0 fork choice](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/phase0/fork-choice.md) and the incremental [Bellatrix fork choice](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/bellatrix/fork-choice.md) update as the latter mainly introduced one-off functionality specific to the Merge transition.

 #### What's a fork choice?